ANTIMONY WORKPLACE PERSONAL EXPOSURE MONITORING CAMPAIGN

 i2a has initially devised a 2-year Workplace Exposure Monitoring Campaign aimed to generate and gather data on the quantity of Sb present in inhalable (< 100 µm) and respirable (< 4 µm) workplace aerosols present at sites producing or using one or more of the ten Sb substances in scope.

 This data will be used to mitigate undesirable regulatory developments, and will also be critical for individual companies to demonstrate their compliance with existing, recent, and anticipated stricter workplace exposure levels (TLV/OELs).

 German producers and users of Sb substances in particular, are invited to participate in the Campaign, as they are expected to demonstrate or work towards compliance with the recently decided OEL of 0.006 mg respirable Sb/m³ without delay.

-The day will cover the experience of the first year of monitoring and action plan for 2020.
+The Webinar Agenda will be uploaded very soon, and will cover the experience of the first year (2019) of the monitoring campaign, and the action plan for its second year (2020)!

 i2a Member or Company having provided its exposure data to IOM by February 29 – Free participation

 Non-i2a Member and not having provided exposure data to IOM by February 29 – 150€ (+VAT 21%) per person (includes copy of webinar recordings)

 Transfers should be made in writing by the registered person to firstname.lastname@example.org.
 All other registration details will be assigned to the new person unless otherwise specified